peasantbird/tp/docs/UserGuide.md

 ### Deleting a seller: `sdelete`

+Congratulations on matching a buyer to the ideal seller!
+With the property transaction now complete, it's time to focus on matching the remaining vacant houses to prospective buyers.

-Deletes a seller based on their index number in the sellers’ list.
+Similar to `bdelete,` the `sdelete` deletes a seller based on their index number in the sellers’ list, so that you can keep your seller list organised and de-cluttered by keeping only the relevant sellers and removing outdated entries.

 Format: `sdelete INDEX`
 * `INDEX`: A positive integer (1, 2, 3, …), which must not exceed last index in the sellers’ list